 County jail mugshots feature people who face misdemeanor charges for crimes carrying penalties of up to one year of imprisonment related to offenses like simple assault, vandalism, traffic violations, reckless driving, trespassing, prostitution, petty theft, or first-time possession of drugs.
 While police mugshots are taken immediately after the suspect is arrested, to record their appearance at the time of the alleged crime, criminal mugshots are taken when someone is actually found guilty – charged with a crime for which they will be serving a prison sentence.

 The general court or arrest record information could be inspected in person, by visiting the courthouse.
 However, the internet facilitated instant electronic access to publicly available police records, criminal records, court records, while allowing anyone to conduct an online inmate search, criminal record search, or view mugshots.
 A basic attempt to find mugshots online could return reports that include at least basic data such as:

 If your mugshot is featured on a website, just contact them and ask them to remove it.
 If the conviction is expunged, emailing them the proof of your expungement will make a big difference and speed up the process.

 Old mugshots are public records, therefore they are freely available on the state or local law enforcement departments or agencies' websites.
-The easiest way to access them for free is online, with a simple search on Infotracer.com
+It can be easier to access them online, through Infotracer.com service, as part of your monthly subscription.

 Mugshots are released to the public to help the police, victims or witnesses of a crime to investigate, track and identify suspects already recorded in the criminal justice system.
 Mugshots are also used to warn people when dangerous criminals have escaped.